wanttobeamaster/dify-docs/en/getting-started/dify-for-education.md

 ### Dify Education Coupon

 Your account will receive a Dify Education coupon after verification.
-Use this coupon to get discounts on Dify Professional subscription plan.
+Use this coupon to get discounts on Dify Professional Plan subscription.

 {% hint style="info" %}
 Discount: **50%**

 Validity: **12 months**

 Limitations:
 - Coupons must be used within the validity period; **expired coupons are invalid**.
 - Educational verification can only be applied for **once** per year, and only **one coupon** can be obtained per application.